 NJ Life Science Capital Connectors (LSCC)

-LSCC showcases best-in-class biopharmaceutical entrepreneurs with a goal of providing feedback and connections for the entrepreneur – not to make an investment.
+LSCC showcases best-in-class biopharmaceutical entrepreneurs with the goal of providing feedback and connections for the entrepreneur – not to make an investment.
 It is our hope that through our engagement and input that participating entrepreneurs will become more investable and ultimately connected to investments.

 Venture Capital Firms